 The pain symptoms result from the spinal cord being compressed by the narrowing spinal canal.
 Depending on the amount of pressure on the spinal cord, the symptoms vary.
 Beginning from mild pain when there is some compression to weakness in the leg when there is so much pressure that signals sent to the leg muscles are cut off.
 In some cases, compression of the nerves of the lumbar spinal cord can cause loss of bladder, bowel and sexual functions.

-People with lumbar stenosis find a bent forward position while walking, sitting down or squatting helps relieve the pain.
+Hence, people with lumbar stenosis find a bent forward position while walking; sitting down or squatting helps relieve the pain.
 This position relieves some of the pressure by decompressing the compressed area.
-Bending backwards on the other hand increases the pain.
+Generally, bending backwards on the other hand increases the pain.

 Why does the spinal canal narrows?